Max Mittelman

-Maxwell Braden Mittelman (born September 5, 1990) is an American voice actor who provides voices for English versions of anime, animation and video games.
+Maxwell Mittelman is an American voice actor who provides various voices for English versions of anime, animation and video games.

 Early life

-Maxwell Braden Mittelman was born on September 5, 1990, in Los Angeles.
-He is Jewish.
-He attended UCLA.
+Mittelman is Jewish.
+He attended the University of Southern California.

 Career

-Some of his major roles include Saitama in One-Punch Man, Kousei Arima in Your Lie in April, Hikari Sakishima in A Lull in the Sea, King from The Seven Deadly Sins, Ritsu Kageyama in Mob Psycho 100, Inaho Kaizuka in Aldnoah.Zero, Atsushi Nakajima in Bungo Stray Dogs and Io Flemming in Mobile Suit Gundam Thunderbolt, Kira Yamato in Mobile Suit Gundam SEED Remastered and Mobile Suit Gundam SEED Destiny Remastered, Nacht Faust from Black Clover, Haruto Kurosawa in Coppelion and Plagg from Miraculous: Tales of Ladybug & Cat Noir.
-In video games, he voices McBurn and Lechter Arundel in The Legend of Heroes: Trails of Cold Steel II, Shigure Rangetsu in Tales of Berseria, Ryuji Sakamoto in Persona 5, Troy Calypso in Borderlands 3, Peter Boggs in Grounded, Fidel Camuze in Star Ocean: Integrity and Faithlessness, Andy Arlington in Maya & Miguel, Claude Wallace in Valkyria Chronicles 4, Louis in Code Vein, Red XIII in Final Fantasy VII Remake and Arataki Itto in Genshin Impact.
+Mittelman’s major roles include Saitama in One-Punch Man, Kousei Arima in Your Lie in April, Hikari Sakishima in A Lull in the Sea, King from The Seven Deadly Sins, Ritsu Kageyama in Mob Psycho 100, Inaho Kaizuka in Aldnoah.Zero, Atsushi Nakajima in Bungo Stray Dogs and Io Flemming in Mobile Suit Gundam Thunderbolt, Kira Yamato in Mobile Suit Gundam SEED Remastered and Mobile Suit Gundam SEED Destiny Remastered, Nacht Faust from Black Clover, Haruto Kurosawa in Coppelion and Plagg from Miraculous: Tales of Ladybug & Cat Noir.
+In video games, he voices McBurn and Lechter Arundel in The Legend of Heroes: Trails of Cold Steel II, Shigure Rangetsu in Tales of Berseria, Ryuji Sakamoto in Persona 5, Troy Calypso in Borderlands 3, Peter Boggs in Grounded, Fidel Camuze in Star Ocean: Integrity and Faithlessness, Claude Wallace in Valkyria Chronicles 4, Louis in Code Vein, Red XIII in Final Fantasy VII Remake, Arataki Itto in Genshin Impact and Chuck E. Cheese in Chuck E. Cheese Minisodes, replacing Nathan Kress.

 Mittelman and fellow voice actors Ray Chase and Robbie Daymond formed video game company Sassy Chap Games to develop the 2025 dating sim Date Everything!